-The Joy Of…21-man brawls: Featuring Arsenal, Man Utd, Chelsea and more
+The Joy Of… 21-man brawls: Feat.
+Arsenal, Man Utd, Chelsea and more

 “The most stupid, appalling, disgusting and disgraceful exhibition of football, possibly in the history of the game” – David Coleman, 1962.

 Before we get into this, the on-pitch, mid-game brawl is a precise science and one which we should first separate from other theatres of footballing war.

 Firstly, training grounds and dressing rooms are the designated venues for ‘bust-ups’, which themselves are conveniently slippery concepts when it comes to their finer details.

 Get involved in a heated disagreement in a technical area and it’s a ‘touchline row’ – do so in the tunnel and you’re dangerously close to starting a ‘fracas’.